-One minimum 7 form entry secondary school shall be provided on a site of at least 9 hectares at the broad location in the west of Welborne as indicated on the Fareham Policies Map and on Appendix B.3 of this plan.
+One minimum 7 form entry secondary school shall be provided on a site of at least 9 hectares at the broad location adjacent to the new district centre as indicated on the Fareham Policies Map and on Appendix B.3 of this plan.

-The school shall be phased to enable an initial intake of pupils by the end of Main Phase 3, or as agreed with the Council.
+The school shall be phased to enable an initial intake of pupils by the end of Main Phase 3, or as agreed with the Council in consultation with Hampshire County Council as Local Education Authority.
 In the period prior to the first intake at the Welborne School, site promoters shall work positively with Hampshire County Council to ensure that the capacity at surrounding schools is sufficient to meet the needs of Welborne, including contributing to the delivery of temporary additional capacity, where required by the Welborne development.